Florida disability guide

 Here’s how to tell whether you have SSDI coverage before you apply for benefits:

-• Have you paid FICA taxes for most years you’ve worked up until now?
+• Have you paid FICA taxes for most years you worked up until now?
 If not, then you likely don’t have enough work credits to qualify for Florida disability benefits through the SSDI program.

 • Did you stop working within the last five years?
 SSDI is a federal insurance program.
-Once you stop working full-time for 60 months, your coverage lapses.
+Once you stop working for 60 months, your coverage lapses.
 So if your condition started six years ago and you haven’t worked since then, you won’t qualify for SSDI.

 • Does your doctor say you’ll need to stop working at least one year for health reasons?
 Your health issue must last for 12 months or longer or result in your death to qualify for SSDI.
 If you get well enough to go back to work within a year, the SSA automatically denies your claim.

 • Has a doctor treated you within the last 90 days?
 If not, the SSA will flag your Florida disability claim for a DDS review.
 It’s possible to qualify based on this exam, but many people don’t.
-If this describes you, talk to a Florida disability lawyer for free before you apply.
+If this describes you, talk to a disability lawyer for free before you apply.

 If you answer “yes” to every question above, you likely qualify for SSDI.
 If you answered “no” to anything, skip to the Supplemental Security Income (SSI) section now.